-One of the Foundation’s activities is the promotion of the cognitive tourism development in the Baikal natural territory.
-To realize this direction, the Lake Baikal Foundation turns to the best practices that exist in Russia and in the world.
-The Russian Travel Geek has proved that scientific tourism is not only possible but also useful, both for scientists and tourists, who want to broad their horizons, get unforgettable impressions, get acquainted with the surrounding world not superficially, but plunging into the applied processes of its study.
-Russian Travel Geek conducts scientific tours around the world, this year the Lake Baikal Foundation showed them to the unknown Baikal.
+One of the Foundation’s lines of work is promotion of sustainable tourism in the Baikal natural area.
+To implement this direction, the Lake Baikal Foundation turns to best practices existing in Russia and around the world.
+The Russian Travel Geek has proved that scientific tourism is not only possible but also useful, both for scientists and tourists, who want to broaden their horizons, get unforgettable impressions, get acquainted with the surrounding world not superficially, but plunging into the applied processes of its study.
+Russian Travel Geek arranges scientific tours around the world, this year the Lake Baikal Foundation showed them the unexplored Baikal.

 - popularization of scientific tourism in the Baikal region;

 - studying the unique Baikal’s flora and fauna.

 - to work out a route of popular scientific expedition together with Russian Travel Geek and specialists from Special Protected Natural Areas;

 - to organize a pilot expedition in summer, 2018.